 I admit, this one can be hard, especially when you have younger children but hear me out.

 Let go, pass on that old curriculum.
 The one you used with your older children and might use with your younger children.
 See what I did there?
 Might.
 You might use it, so you are going to hang on to it.
-If you have doubts about using it, you aren’t going to so pass it along to someone who will or sell it.
+If you have doubts about using it, you aren’t going to so pass it along to someone who will use it, or sell it.

 This has been the best, and first, step in minimalist homeschooling for our family.
 Minimal homeschool curriculum hoarding.
 It started with Teaching Textbooks last year, this year we’re also using digital copies of Grammar Galaxy (and I’m not printing much).